ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ### Address validation

 For an exchange, you can restrict people to only withdraw to P2PK addresses and invalidate any other address.
 Supporting other types is not recommended.
-See [address.md] for more information of the types of addresses.
+See [address.md] for more information on the types of addresses.

-[ergo-simple-addresses](https://github.com/kushti/ergo-simple-addresses) contains few zero-dependencies Java-friendly utils for working with addresses.
+[ergo-simple-addresses](https://github.com/kushti/ergo-simple-addresses) contains a few zero-dependencies Java-friendly utils for working with addresses.